 And there's something else to be aware of in this situation: You're naming little Suzie, who's two years old, the beneficiary of your assets.
 That's a big issue in that someone who's two years old legally cannot own assets.
 The solution if someone who's under 18 inherits assets is to have a court-appointed guardian.
 But the minute you hear "court-appointed guardian," you should see dollar signs.
 It's expensive to go to court to get a guardian appointed and then have the court oversee those assets until the child is 18 years old.

 Jones: One thing that's easy to do, provided you have the cash, is to gift.
-Every taxpayer can give $13,000 per year to as many individuals as we want.
-So if you have three children, you can give each of those children $13,000 in 2009--so that's $39,000 out of your estate.
+Every taxpayer can give $13,000 per year to as many individuals as he or she wants.
+So if you have three children, you can give each of those children $13,000--so that's $39,000 out of your estate.

-Another provision in the gift tax law states that, in addition to making these $13,000 annual gifts, we can all write checks directly for medical and/or education, and there is no limit.
-So when your grandchild is headed off to college, the first semester's tuition is $30,000, grandpa can write a check to the treasurer of the college.
+Another provision in the gift-tax law states that, in addition to making these $13,000 annual gifts, we can all write checks directly for medical and/or education and there is no limit.
+So when your grandchild is headed off to college and the first semester's tuition is $30,000, grandpa can write a check to the treasurer of the college.
 Such gifts would be free of gift tax.

-Another technique that I think is underutilized is using IRA rollover accounts, 401(k) accounts, any so-called qualified retirement account, as the device to make charitable gifts at death.
+Another technique that I think is underutilized is using IRA rollover accounts, 401(k) accounts, any so-called qualified retirement account, as the device to make charitable gifts.

-The IRA is the one account where you've not paid income tax.
+The traditional IRA is one account where you've not paid income tax.
 So at some point, you're going to have to pay tax when you start taking money out, or your beneficiaries are going to have to start paying income taxes when they take it out.
 But charities don't pay income tax.
-So leave to your family those assets that you've already paid income tax on, and use your qualified retirement accounts for charitable gifts at death.A version of this article appeared July 31, 2008.
+So leave to your family those assets that you've already paid income tax on, and use your qualified retirement accounts for charitable gifts.